MD360°’s Inaugural Dialogue

 Mapping ASM Ecosystems: South Africa

 The deep need for dialogue became more evident in the months that followed.
 A leadership vacuum left people on all sides struggling to make sense of the situation and the larger mining landscape that had led to it taking place.
-MD360⁰ was called upon to use its successful format for multi-stakeholder consultation to convene further smaller group dialogues to assist with making some headway in resolving the impasse.
-Since then, the organisation has evolved from being known as a convenor and facilitator to becoming a respected contributor to the knowledge base informing development thinking in the mining sector.
+MD360⁰ was called upon to deploy its successful format for multi-stakeholder consultation to convene further smaller group dialogues to assist with making some headway in resolving the impasse.
+Since then, the organisation has evolved from being a convenor and facilitator to becoming a respected contributor to the knowledge base informing development thinking in the mining sector.

 Today MD360⁰ participates in and leads research on topics as diverse the social and economic footprint of a major mining company to a diagnostic study of artisanal and small-scale mining.
 Our methodology for community consultation is being more widely recognised for its respectful approach and insightful outcomes.
-There is an overwhelming need for access to information and the consistent call for a common evidence-base that all parties can trust, has in recent years led us to interrogate how the advancements in computer technologies could play a role.
+There is an overwhelming need for access to information and the consistent call for a common evidence-base that all parties can trust, has in recent years led us to interrogate how the advancements in computing technologies could play a role.
 This has led to the development of the Socio-Economic Technology Initiative (SETI), which is primarily focused on combining qualitative and quantitative data to develop a common evidence base accessible to all stakeholders.